-As described in the Interoperability between GXF and native C++ operators section, holoscan::Tensor objects can be passed to GXF operators using a holoscan::TensorMap message that holds the tensor(s).
+As described in the Interoperability between GXF and native C++ operators section, holoscan::Tensor objects can be passed to GXF operators using a holoscan::TesnorMap message that holds the tensor(s).
 In Python, this is done by sending dict type objects that have tensor names as the keys and holoscan Tensor or array-like objects as the values.
-Similarly, when a wrapped C++ operator that transmits a single holoscan::Tensor is connected to the input port of a Python native operator, calling op_input.receive() on that port will return a Python dict containing a single item.
-That item's key is the tensor name and its value is the corresponding holoscan.core.Tensor.